Jovane Cabral: Estrela Amadora

 Cabral signed a two-year contract with Estrela da Amadora on 2 September 2024, for €800,000 and 90% of his sporting rights.
+In July 2026, having scored nine league goals as his team consecutively managed to remain in the top tier, he left.

+Grêmio

+On 12 July 2026, Cabral joined Campeonato Brasileiro Série A side Grêmio on a two-year deal.

 International career

 Cabral won his first cap for Cape Verde on 28 March 2017, in a 2–0 friendly win over Luxembourg.
 However, in October 2018 he announced he was applying for Portuguese nationality and that he intended to represent its national team.

 On 23 March 2022, five years after his debut, Cabral scored his first goal, in the 2–0 friendly defeat of Guadeloupe in Orléans, France.
 He was selected by Bubista for the 2023 Africa Cup of Nations.

+Cabral was named in Cape Verde's squad for the 2026 FIFA World Cup, the country's first-ever participation in the tournament.
+He made his first appearance in the competition on 15 June, starting the 0–0 draw against Spain in Atlanta.